nicholas-denis/ppi-testing/README.md

 plotting functions, each plot under plotting\[plots\] creates a new plot, these plots have their own config, which is relatively straightforward.
 The only important thing to note is that x is the key of the pd_dataframe that you will want to use as plotting x variable (you do not have to in general worry about duplicates, plotting.py calls col.uniques())

 If you have a bunch of data, and want to just rerun the plotting, run plot_only.py, there are two options
-- run python plot_only.py "folder path", it will automatically rerun only the plotting section of the experiment_config
+- run python plot_only.py --folder_path "folder path", it will automatically rerun only the plotting section of the experiment_config inside the folder, however, this requires altering the config already copied from when the experiment was first run.
+You may use it if you do not mind it being change
+- run python plot_only.py --config "config path" --data "data path", this is another way of rerunning the plotting section, however, this can be done with any config, data path, hence you do not have to alter the already saved experiment_config_folder.